OL 201 FROM THE GROUND UP FOR NON PROFITS

 - Increasing funding levels by creating better communication and engagement with donors

-If you would prefer to work on an international project, consider enrolling in the International Development Track.
+If you would prefer to work on an international project, consider enrolling in the Sustainable Development Track.

 In the next course, OL 202: Project Architecture: Planning for Impact, you will transform your project with the real nonprofit management tools of a logframe, a budget, and a fact sheet (letter of inquiry) into a project ready to formally present to a donor.

 Certificate.
 Course participants who successfully complete the course on time will receive a course certificate by email within 30 days of course completion.

 The 8-week course is $150.00